zmy16/link-film/README.md

 2. **Filter Movies:** Use the filter buttons to view Indonesian or international films or all available links.
 3. **Explore Streaming Sites:** Click on any movie card to be directed to the corresponding streaming platform.

-## Preview

-Here is how the website looks:

-- **Header:** The title "Golden Movie Hub" in bright gold, with a sleek design.
-- **Filters:** Toggle between "All," "Streaming Film Indonesia," and "Streaming Film Luar Negeri."
-- **Movie Cards:** Each card represents a streaming platform, offering a brief description.
-- **Hover Effects:** The movie cards highlight with a golden background and smooth transition when hovered over.

 ## Contributing